farmera/sare_grant/how_plants_see.md

 Red reflectance also helps to distinguish plant life from soil.
 The Red band is used extensively when creating a vegetation index.

 Following Red is a band known as Red Edge (730–740 nm).
-This band corresponds with an abrupt switch that occurs between red light and much higher reflectance values of NIR light.
+This band corresponds with an abrupt switch that occurs between Red and much higher reflectance values of NIR light.
 An increase in Red Edge reflectance occurs when a plant is under nutrient stress.

 The Near Infrared (NIR) band is captured in the 770-810 nm range.
-NIR light is reflected away the most compared with all other bands. and is sensitive to plant health and variety.
+NIR light is reflected away the most compared with other bands and is generally sensitive to plant health and variety.
 Since chlorophyll pigments do not influence NIR it is often used to 'normalize' the more chlorophyll-receptive bands.
 A drop in NIR reflectance indicates that a plant is under stress.
 The Red and NIR bands were most extensively used in creating the vegetation indices used in this study.